arthurk/turtlecoin-python/README.rst

 A Python wrapper for the TurtleCoin JSON-RPC API.

-It integrates with `Walletd` and `TurtleCoind` and works with TurtleCoin 0.3.x.
+It integrates with `Walletd` and `TurtleCoind` and works with TurtleCoin 0.4.2.

-TODO:

-* create_address: creating address from a spend key doesnt work

 Example
 -------